 4. Planning in place (Sui Generis ) to be used as a large HMO.

-7 beds or more.
+Over 6 beds.
 Sui Generis (class of its own) planning in place.
 The valuer will consider comparables and again base on market value.

 HMO Valuation FAQ